Minor Injuries Management (SCQF level 9) CPD Award

 - You are required to be a first level nurse or an allied health professional, working full-time or part-time in a general practice or appropriate alternative setting.

 - You should have previously attained a first degree and will normally have at least three years post-registration experience

 - Consideration will be given to applicants with HND level qualifications when this is supported by relevant professional experience

-- All applicants need to evidence current registration with the Nursing and Midwifery Council (NMC) and confirm that suitable supervision arrangements are in place to meet the supervised practice learning requirement of 30 hours
+- All applicants need to evidence current registration with the Nursing & Midwifery Council (NMC) or the Health and Care Professions Council (HCPC), and confirm that suitable supervision arrangements are in place to meet the supervised practice learning requirement of 30 hours

 Minor injuries management (SCQF level 9) (20 credits)

 The module combines in-depth pathophysiology of minor injuries with person-centred management.
 Five learning units are included: